 Variations

-- Ground Chicken: You can use ground turkey in this recipe but when I tested this I found that taste was more savory and not quite as good with the sauce.
+- Ground Chicken: You can use ground turkey in this recipe but when I tested this I found that taste was more savory and not as good with the sauce.

 - Capers: If you don't like capers or you cannot find them, you can chop green olives and use the olives in it's place.
 I like Castelvetrano olives the best.

-- Gluten-free Flour and Panko: You can use a non-gluten-free flour or panko.
+- Gluten-free Flour and Panko: You can use a gluten-free flour or panko.
 If you want to stay gluten-free but can't find flours and panko, you can substitute arrowroot or cornstarch to thicken the meatballs and sauce.

 How To Make Chicken Piccata Meatballs: Step-By-Step